venu0245/Scripting/var.md

   bash
   echo $car
   ```
+ * if system restarts current variables can be lost
   ![preview](images/usr0.PNG)
-* create a environmental variables for permanent
+* create a environmental variable permanently

   ```
   ls -a
   .bashrc